Google Apps Script

 If you are running code you created on your own, no worries.
 You know what you wrote and it will be fine.
 However, if you are copying someone elses code for a project ensure you trust the author or read through the code to check it does what it says it does.

 Most tutorial sites are fine and copying code from my tutorial or the sites I recommend in my Google Apps Script page won’t be a problem.
 And of course, the practice is not that rampant so don’t be so paranoid that you give up.
 Just be wary.

 Got a more specific problem you need help with, but don’t have the time to develop the skills?
-Fiverr’s your best bet to find a skilled Google Apps Script professional to solve your problem quickly and cheaply. *
+I can connect you with a trusted freelancer.
+I have a team of hand-picked experts ready to help.

 *The above affiliate links have been carefully researched to get you to what you specifically need.
 If you decide to click on one of these links it will cost you just the same as going to the site.
 If you decide to sign up, I just get a little pocket money to help pay for the costs of running this website.